RohithSachdeva/RohithSachdeva/README.md

 #### I am a Full-Stack Web Developer
 I'm a Bloomtech alumni who is searching for my next Web Developer position.
 I love working with React and using frameworks such as Next.js and Gatsby.

-Skills: React / Javascript / Node.js / HTML / CSS / Python / Springboot / SQL
+Skills: React / JavaScript / TypeScript / Node.js / HTML / CSS / Python / Springboot / SQL

-- 🔭 I’m currently working on private projects using React, Next.js, and Code Challenges
+- 🔭 I’m currently working on private projects using React, Next.js, and various DB services (Firebase, MongoDB etc.)
-- 🌱 I’m currently improving my problem solving skills using Python and learning AWS more in-depth
+- 🌱 I’m currently improving my problem solving skills doing code challenges in Python and learning AWS more in-depth
 - 📫 How to reach me: LinkedIn